wxy20850606/wxy20850606.github.io/content/posts/2025/08/missing-him.md

 Every time I miss him, I now give myself this hope.
 With no contact, that hope becomes clean.
 And when hope meets no contact, the formula is clear:

-**Hope + No Contact = Pure Energy.**
+**Love + No Contact + Hope = Pure Energy**

+Love → the root, the first spark.
+Recognition lights the flame, and love becomes the foundation of growth.

+No Contact → the purifier.
+It clears away noise, dependence, and leakage.
+What remains is essence — steady, luminous, sacred.

+Hope → the direction.
+Not passive waiting, but alignment.
+Hope gathers every drop of energy and aims it toward transformation, vision, becoming.

+Pure Energy → the result.
+Clear, light, and powerful.
+The fuel that sustains discipline, awakens freedom, and shapes wholeness.

-This is the energy that transforms me.
+This is the energy that wake me up at 3am every morning.
 The faster I grow, the sooner I could meet him again.
-And if not, I will still have become my strongest, most luminous self.
+And if not, I will still have become my strongest self.

 ---